 A group sequential design provides detailed specifications for a group sequential trial.
 In addition to the usual specification for a fixed-sample design, it provides the total number of stages (the number of interim stages plus a final stage) and a stopping criterion to reject, to accept, or to either reject or accept the null hypothesis at each interim stage.
 It also provides critical values and the sample size at each stage for the trial.

 At each interim stage, the data collected at the current stage in addition to the data collected at previous stages are analyzed, and statistics such as a maximum likelihood test statistic and its associated standard error are computed.
 The test statistic is then compared with critical values that are generated from the sequential design, and the trial is stopped or continued.
 If a trial continues to the final stage, the null hypothesis is either rejected or accepted.
-The critical values for each stage are chosen in such a way that the overall $\alpha $ and $\beta $ are maintained at the specified levels.
+The critical values for each stage are chosen in such a way that the overall and are maintained at the specified levels.

-Figure 83.1 shows a two-sided symmetric group sequential trial that stops early to reject the null hypothesis that the parameter Trt is zero.
+Figure 83.1 shows a two-sided symmetric group sequential trial that stops early to reject the null hypothesis that the parameter Trt

 The trial has four stages, which are indicated by the vertical lines labeled 1, 2, 3, and 4.
 With early stopping to reject the null hypothesis, the lower rejection boundary is constructed by connecting the lower critical values for the stages.
 Similarly, the upper rejection boundary is constructed by connecting the upper critical values for the stages.
 The horizontal axis indicates the sample size for the group sequential trial, and the vertical axis indicates the values of the test statistic on the standardized Z scale.